 Interested in buying a Ford Mustang?

 How good does it look?

-To look at, the Ford Mustang is about as American as looking at John Wayne wearing a Stetson-and-spurs combo.
+To look at, the Ford Mustang is as American as looking at John Wayne wearing a Stetson-and-spurs combo.
 The sheer size of the thing has plenty to do with that, and so do the gaping air intakes, chunky bumpers and brash details.
-And if you so desire, you can make your car look even brasher with one of the 11 paint colours available, not least the ‘Orange Fury’ one in our pictures.
+And if you so desire, you can make your car look even brasher with one of the 11 paint colours available.
 The 2017 facelift of the car brought a few design tweaks, along with LED lighting, for a slightly sharper, more purposeful look, but it still has that in-your-face thuggishness that commands attention everywhere you go.

 What's the interior like?

 The Mustang’s cabin has a very American feel in that everything looks big, chunky and substantial.
 Unfortunately, it also means that the quality of the materials isn’t as posh as those you’d find in BMWs and Audis that cost similar money, but for hardened muscle-car fans, that won’t matter a jot.
 Things aren’t perfect in other ways, either.
 The driving position feels oddly high-set, and the touchscreen infotainment system looks and feels a little bit dated.
 The centre console and steering wheel are spattered with fiddly buttons that are hard to read, and the driving mode selector switch is truly infuriating (despite it being a rocker switch, you can only scroll through the modes in one direction, meaning you often have to scroll through the five you don’t want before getting to the one you do, and if you hesitate for a couple of seconds, it selects a mode you don’t want).
 Still, at least the all-round visibility isn’t bad for a car of this type, and the digital dials display lots of useful information in an easily digestible way.